Kota

 Tax relief is an excellent incentive for employees and employers to contribute towards pensions.

-For employees, it reduces their income tax, which is especially beneficial for higher-rate taxpayers.
-Meanwhile, employers benefit from corporation tax relief on their contributions.
+For your employees, it reduces their income tax, which is especially beneficial for higher-rate taxpayers.
+Meanwhile, you benefit from corporation tax relief on employer contributions.

-If you're planning for retirement, stay updated with the latest tax relief limits on pension contributions, and refer to this detailed guide to maximise your tax relief benefits.
+Stay updated with the latest tax relief limits on pension contributions, and refer to this detailed guide to maximise tax relief benefits.

 Trevor Gardiner